About Road Safety Week

 Do you have resources to help us run our event?

-Everyone who registers to take part in Road Safety Week will get access to the members' area and our downloadable action pack, containing guidance and resources to help you run your event.
+Everyone who registers to take part in Road Safety Week will get access to a free action pack, full of ideas and resources to help you get involved.

-The Brake shop contains free and low-cost items to help promote road safety, including balloons, badges, stickers, t-shirts, leaflets and posters.
+The Brake shop contains free and low-cost items to help promote road safety, including selfie props and wheelie bin stickers.

 You can also spread awareness in your community by buying a giant Road Safety Week banner to display outside your community group, school or organisation.